 Placing items on Reserve at Morris Library allows all students in courses to access materials while ensuring equal access and protecting the items.

-The faculty member must complete a request form citing each item that is to be placed on Reserve.
-Forms are available at the Circulation Services desk on the first floor of Morris Library and online.
+- The responsible faculty member must complete a request form citing each item that is to be placed on Reserve.
+Forms are available here or from the Circulation Services desk on the first floor of Morris Library.

 - Original works created by students are not only copyrighted, but also protected by the Family Educational Rights and Privacy Act of 1974 (FERPA).

 - The student must give his or her permission for any use other than the original intent.

 - When the student is enrolled in the class, that permission is implied.

 - During that semester, the instructor may place the student-created material on Reserves.

 - Use after the original semester, however, requires written permission from the student.
 This permission must be on file in the Reserves Department before the material can be made available.

 To place a shelf item owned by Morris Library on Reserve, use our Reserves Request Form.
 Items that are currently checked out will be recalled, but cannot be made available within the usual processing timeframe.